Etutku/Databases-Project/ProjectBase.md

   WHERE category IN (
     SELECT subcategory
     FROM taxonomy
-    WHERE category = 'selected_node' -- replace
+    WHERE category = '1880s_films' -- replace
   )
   UNION
   SELECT t.subcategory